paulbutcher/ScalaMock/new_homepage_src/_user_guide/025_featues.md

 # Features

 This is an overview of ScalaMock features.
-For more details about certain feature please refer appropriate User Guide chapter.
+For more details about a particular feature, please refer to the appropriate User Guide chapter.

 ## Supported Scala features